Predetermined Crucifixion Matthew 26:18

 18And [Jesus] said, “Go into the city to a certain man, and say to him, ‘The Teacher says, “My time is near; I am to keep the Passover at your house with My disciples.”’”

-So in His role as “the Teacher,” He planned His final training session with the disciples: a Passover meal in what Mark and Luke call an “upper room.”
-We refer to this event as the Last Supper.
 Of the four gospel accounts, John’s contains the most extensive record of what Jesus taught, comprising five chapters (John 13-17).
-Matthew, in contrast, presents only a brief account of what Jesus taught, focusing on the continuous symbolic reenactment in what we now call “the Lord’s Supper” (variously called “communion” (1 Cor.
+Matthew, Mark, and Luke, in contrast, present only brief accounts, focusing on the continuous symbolic reenactment in what we now call “the Lord’s Supper” (variously called “communion” (1 Cor.
 10:16 NKJV), “the Lord’s Table” (1 Cor.
 10:21), or “breaking of bread” (Acts 2:42).

-Judas, the turncoat, had left Jesus and the other disciples to go plan with the chief priests his betrayal of Jesus (Matt.
-26:14-16).
-In contrast, the other disciples went to Jesus to plan the Passover meal.
-While the disciples were ignorant of Judas’ subterfuge, Jesus knew that all the elements were now in place to bring His mission on earth to its predetermined conclusion.
+In our passage above, we read that Jesus knew that all the elements were now in place to bring His mission on earth to its predetermined conclusion.
 He said, “My time is near.”
-Probably His disciples thought He was referring to the Passover festivities.
-But because we know how the story plays out, we know that Jesus was inferring that the time of crucifixion was nearing.
+His disciples probably thought He was referring to the Passover festivities.
+But because we know how the story plays out we understand that He was inferring that the time of crucifixion was nearing.

-Peter put the pieces together in His first public speech when he boldly taught about Jesus to the crowd on the Day of Pentecost.
+Peter later put the pieces together in His first public speech after the resurrection when he boldly taught about Jesus to the large crowd in Jerusalem on the Day of Pentecost.
 His death was not just an unfortunate turn of events that blindsided God and the disciples.
 No, the crucifixion was planned by none other than God Himself.
-The human players were merely His instruments to accomplish His purpose in bringing salvation to the world through the death of the one symbolized by the Passover Lamb, the Lamb of God, namely, Jesus.
+The human players were merely His instruments to accomplish His purpose in bringing salvation to the world through the death of the one symbolized by the Passover Lamb, namely, Jesus:

-While we leave it for another time and place to wrestle with God’s plans and human responsibility, we must not forget what the patriarch Joseph told his brothers who had betrayed him and left him for dead:
+While we leave it for another time and place to wrestle with the relationship between God’s plans and human responsibility, we must not forget what the patriarch Joseph told his brothers who had betrayed him and left him for dead:

-Father God, thank You for determining from eternity past that You would send Your Son, the Lord Jesus, to die on the cross for my sin.
-You are worthy of being worshiped!
+Father God, thank You for the predetermined plan for sending Your Son, the Lord Jesus, to die on the cross for my sins, as my Passover Lamb.
+Indeed, worthy is the Lamb!

 0 Comments